-The Company has entered into service agreements with a variety of service providers, pursuant to which such service providers agreed to perform activities in connection with the manufacturing of certain materials.
+The Company has entered into service agreements with Lonza and its affiliates, pursuant to which Lonza agreed to perform activities in connection with the manufacturing process of certain compounds.
 Such agreements, and related amendments, state that planned activities that are included in the signed work orders are, in some cases, binding and, hence, obligate the Company to pay the full price of the work order upon satisfactory delivery of products and services or obligate the Company to the binding amount regardless of whether such planned activities are in fact performed.
 Per the terms of the agreements, the Company has the option to cancel signed orders at any time upon written notice, which may or may not be subject to payment of a cancellation fee.
 The level of cancellation fees may be dependent on the timing of the written notice in relation to the commencement date of the work, with the maximum cancellation amount dependent on the agreement or the work order.
-As of March 31, 2020 and December 31, 2019, the total amount of cancelable and/or non-cancelable purchase obligations, including accrued amounts, under these agreements were \$29.8 million and \$4.7 million, respectively.
-Expense recognized under these agreements during the period, including amounts paid and accrued, for the three months ended March 31, 2020 and 2019 were \$4.1 million and \$1.0 million, respectively.
-As of March 31, 2020, the Company had not incurred any cancellation fees.
-The Company has also entered into various cancellable license agreements for certain technology.
-The Company may be obligated to make payments on future sales of specified products associated with such license agreements.
-Such payments are dependent on future product sales and are not estimable.